 5.4.2.2 When L2R Multicast is set FALSE

+In an SSPAN, multicast routing uses either the short broadcast address or the 64-bit broadcast address depending on the addressing mode used in the SL2R mesh.
+Multicast frames are treated as broadcast frames by the L2R sublayer and are filtered by higher layers.

+In a TMCTP, multicast routing uses the 64-bit broadcast address.
+Multicast frames are treated as broadcast frames by the L2R sublayer and are filtered by higher layers.

 In both an SSPAN and a TMCTP, L2R Multicast is FALSE in the MT.
 L2R Multicast may also be FALSE in the MT of an L2R mesh deployed over a regular PAN.
 In all three cases, the L2R Multicast field of the L2R-D IE exchanged in the L2R mesh is set to 0.